leonidessaguisagjr/unicodeutil/README.rst

 ``unicodeutil``
 ===============

 Python classes and functions for working with Unicode® data.
-This was initially built with Python 2 in mind but has also been tested with Python 3.
+This was initially built with Python 2 in mind but has also been tested with Python 3, PyPy and PyPy3.

 Dependencies